hackyon/EncT5/README.md

 on [Fine-tuning T5 Encoder for Non-autoregressive Tasks](https://arxiv.org/abs/2110.08426).

 EncT5 is a variant of T5 that utilizes mainly the encoder for non-autoregressive (ie. classification and regression) tasks.
-It uses the same base weights at T5, but **must be fine-tuning before use**.
+Initially, it uses the same weights at T5, but **must be fine-tuned before use**.
 There are several special features to EncT5:

 1. There are less decoder layers (a single decoder layer by default), and so has fewer parameters/resources than the standard T5.